mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Resource Search Dialog
 --------------------------
-The users can find resources (RDF resources, RDF properties, RDFS classes, and RDFS properties) by using Resource Search Dialog. :numref:`resource-search-dialog` shows a screenshot of the Resource Search Dialog.
-The users can set search scope by checking the Graph Type (RDF, Class, or Property).
-When the users set a URI in the URI text field, resources that partially match the URI are shown in the Find Result list in the Resource Search Dialog.
-When the users select the one of the items in the list, corresponding resource is selected and the attributes of the resource are shown in the Attribute Dialog.
-The users can set the value of rdfs:label and rdfs:comment in the Label or Comment text field.
+The users can find resources (RDF resources, RDF properties, RDFS classes, and RDFS properties) by using **Resource Search Dialog**. :numref:`resource-search-dialog` shows a screenshot of the **Resource Search Dialog**.
+When the users enter a string in the **[Keyword]** text field, the corresponding resource list is displayed in the **[Find Result]** list at the bottom of :numref:`resource-search-dialog`.
+The serach targets are URIs, labels, and comments of RDFS classes, properties, and RDF resources.
+When the users select the one of the items in the list, corresponding resource is selected and the attributes of the resource are shown in the **Attribute Dialog**.

  .. _resource-search-dialog:
  .. figure:: figures/resource_search_dialog.png